sensorset/SensorSet-Android/README.md

 # SensorSet-Android
+View,Record and Stream Sensor Data from your Android Device.

-Log issues with SensorSet Android here
+Repo is to Log issues with the SensorSet Android Application.